 Source Module: Both a HeNe laser and a broadband light source is used to illuminate a user selectable set of pinholes, calibration masks and extended scenes.
 Optics are used internal to the source module to ensure nearly Lambertian illumination over the acceptance solid angle of the collimator over the field of view of the system.
-The set of pinholes vary from 10 to 50 m in diameter and extend from below the resolution limit to slightly larger than the resolution limit.
+The set of pinholes vary from 10 to 50 mm in diameter and extend from below the resolution limit to slightly larger than the resolution limit.
 The set will be used with various phase retrieval algorithms in the initial alignment to observe the optical point spread function (PSF) and to estimate the modulation transfer function (MTF) of the optical system.
 The calibration masks consist of a chirped MTF pattern, linear gradient masks and flat fielding masks on 35 mm slide film.
 The MTF patterns are used to determine the combined spatial transfer function of the optical system and the process of transferring extended scene digital images to the 35 mm slide film.
 The OTF deduced from the pinhole and the MTF deduced from the chirped MTF patterns can be used to separate the MTF's of the optical system from the transfer of the digital images to the 35 film.
-This is necessary to ultimately deduce the overall image quality of the system after phase diversity and deconvolution are applied, i.e. we desire to directly compare the pre- and postprocessed images against the true digital image to deduce the spatial frequency response of the system for extended scene imaging.
+This is necessary to ultimately deduce the overall image quality of the system after phase diversity and deconvolution are applied. i.e. we desire to directly compare the pre- and postprocessed images against the true digital image to deduce the spatial frequency response of the system for extended scene imaging.
 The linear gradient mask and the flat fielding mask are used in the calibration of the system to deduce linearity of the detector, to deduce gain and offset, and to correct for flat fielding errors.
-The extended scene masks consist of a simulated image of solar disk and a Landsat-7 scene (Figure 2) and are used in the final openand closed-loop operations of the system with extended scene phase diversity.
-The solar disk scene represents an object which is compactly supported, i.e. the region over which the image is non-black is smaller than the field of view of the system.
-The Landsat-7 scene represents a noncompactly supported object which extends beyond the field of view of the system.
-The two types of scenes are used to test the different phase diversity algorithms (wavefront sensing) since the algorithms are significantly different for these 2 classes of objects.
+The extended scene masks consist of a simulated image of solar disk and a Landsat-7 scene (Figure

-Top Row: LandSat-7 Scene Bottom Row: Simulated Stellar Scene
+Figure 3 - FIT Extended Scenes Top Row: LandSat-7 Scene Bottom Row: Simulated Stellar Scene